The Season of Letting Go

 Rainer Maria Rilke, Letters on Cézanne

-Humans remain fundamentally connected to seasonal cycles despite modern attempts to insulate ourselves from them.
-Our ancestors lived intimately with seasonal change, their survival was dependent on reading nature's signals and adjusting behaviour accordingly.
-Though central heating and artificial light allow us to maintain consistent indoor environments year-round, our bodies and psyches still respond to autumn's shortening days, cooling temperatures, and changing light quality.
-In nature therapy we dont seek to resist these responses but work with them, treating seasonal attunement as reclamation of a biological wisdom that supports mental well-being.
+Humans are still connected to seasonal cycles, despite our best efforts to insulate ourselves from them.
+Our ancestors lived in close attention to those cycles.
+Their survival depended on reading the natural world's signals and adjusting accordingly.
+Central heating and artificial light let us keep our indoor environments more or less the same all year, but our bodies and psyches still respond to autumn's shortening days, cooler temperatures, and changing light.
+Nature-allied therapy doesn't try to resist this response.
+It works with it, treating seasonal attunement as the reclaiming of something older than our modern arrangements.

-And the season speaks in symbols that require no elaborate explanation: harvest and abundance, preparation and storage, release and decay, the wisdom of dormancy.
-These metaphors speak to something more fundamental.
-This "mess" of autumn – scattered leaves, decomposing plant matter, bare branches – is actually the landscape doing exactly what it needs to do There's no striving, no self-improvement agenda, just responsive adaptation to changing conditions.
+The season speaks in symbols that need no elaborate explanation.
+Harvest and storage.
+Release and decay.
+The dormancy that is gathering itself underground.
+These speak to something the modern self often forgets.
+The 'mess' of autumn, the scattered leaves, the decomposing plant matter, the bare branches, is the landscape doing exactly what it needs to do.
+There is no striving here, no self-improvement agenda.
+Just responsive adaptation to what the year is asking.

-So nature therapy sessions during autumn can often involve simply being present in changing landscapes – sitting beneath a tree over multiple weeks, walking the same path repeatedly to witness incremental change, or engaging in seasonal activities like gathering fallen materials.
-A practice that recognises that healing doesn't always require talking; sometimes transformation happens through embodied participation in natural cycles.
-The body learns what the mind struggles to accept: that change is constant, that letting go is necessary, that periods of apparent emptiness precede new growth.
+Nature-allied therapy sessions during autumn often involve simply being present in changing landscapes.
+Sitting beneath the same tree across several weeks.
+Walking the same path repeatedly to witness incremental change.
+Gathering fallen materials, or just watching how a familiar place becomes unfamiliar.
+The work doesn't always require talking.
+Sometimes transformation happens through embodied participation in something that is already happening anyway.
+The body learns what the mind struggles to accept.
+That change is constant.
+That letting go is part of how the year moves.
+That periods of apparent emptiness make space for what comes next.

 Previous